lumentut/ng-ripple-module/README.md

 ```

 ### `fillTransition, splashTransition, fadeTransition`
 The Ripple effect is highly depend on transition/timing.
 Different time selection/transition will provide you different ripple effect too.
-This module provides you default transitions but you can make experiments as you like.<br><br>
+This module provides you default transitions/timing but you can make experiments as you like.<br><br>
 <b>`fillTransition`</b> is an input of ripple fill-in effect which consist of a `transition-duration` value.<br><br>
 <b>`splashTransition`</b> is a ripple splash effect input.
 The value have to contain of both `transition-duration` and `transition-timing-function` sequentially.<br><br>
 <b>`fadeTransition`</b> is for ripple both fadeout and fadein transition in a `transition-duration` value.<br>